visual-framework/vf-wp/README.md

 gulp default
 ```

-To launch local developement of the above with a `watch` task.
+To launch local development of the above with a `watch` task.

 ```sh
 gulp vf-gutenberg